-DPA license types
+DPA license requirements and license types

 SolarWinds sells individual licenses by category according to the database edition they are authorized to monitor.
 You must purchase an individual license for each database instance you monitor.
 In addition, you can purchase virtual machine licenses to monitor the virtual infrastructure hosting a database instance.

 You can monitor database instances without licenses during the 14-day trial period.
 After the trial period, you must allocate a license for each database instance to continue monitoring.

 The following table indicates which DPA license types can monitor each type of database.

 |Database type||Category 1 license||Category 2 license||Azure SQL Database license|

 |Oracle Standard and Express Editions|

 |MariaDB, all editions|

 |IBM Db2 Express Edition|